 information that should be added.
 Thank you.

 As far as I know the first mention of this design is in a paper read by William J. Canby to the Historical Society of Pennsylvania in March 1870 entitled 'The History of the Flag of the United States'.
-In this paper William Canby which includes a story told to him by Mrs Clarissa S Wilson the daughter of Elizabeth Claypoole, also known as Betsy Ross, which tells how she was visited one day by George Washington and showed her a drawing of a proposal for a new version of the United States flag which included a number of six-pointed stars.
-William canby states, 'Mrs Ross at once said that this was wrong; the stars should be five pointed; they were aware of that, but thought there would be some difficulty in making a five pointed star.
+In this paper William Canby includes a story told to him by Mrs Clarissa S Wilson the daughter of Elizabeth Claypoole, also known as Betsy Ross, which tells how she was visited one day by George Washington who showed her a drawing of a proposal for a new version of the United States flag which included a number of six-pointed stars.
+William Canby states, 'Mrs Ross at once said that this was wrong; the stars should be five pointed; they were aware of that, but thought there would be some difficulty in making a five pointed star.
 "Nothing easier" was her prompt reply and folding a piece of paper in the proper manner, with one clip of her ready scissors she quickly displayed to their astonished vision the five pointed star; which accordingly took its place in the national standard.'
-The year this alleged visit took place is not given in the document but is generally given in nother sources as 1776.
+The year this alleged visit took place is not given in the document but is generally given in other sources as 1776.
 The full text of this document can be found at https://web.archive.org/web/20150220070301/http://www.ushistory.org/betsy/more/canby.htm

-The story is now generally believed to be apocryphal as there is no corroborating evidence from contemporary sources.
+The story is now generally believed to be apocryphal since there is no corroborating evidence from contemporary sources.
 However, the existence of the Fold and Cut Pentagram design in 1870 is clearly established by this source.

 Rachel Fletcher, another daughter of Betsy Ross, signed an affidavit on July 31st 1871 corroborating many of the details of William Canby's version of events.
-This affidavit does not however mention Betsy Ross cutting a five-pointed star from paper.
+This affidavit does not, however, mention Betsy Ross cutting a five-pointed star from paper.

 The whole story, including mention of the Fold and One Cut Pentagram, was subsequently published as historical fact in an article entitled 'National Standards and Emblems' in Harper's New Monthly Magazine in 1873 and, according to https://www.history.com/news/did-betsy-ross-really-make-the-first-american-flag 'soon became part of the United States history curriculum taught to millions of elementary-aged school children every year.'

-'Le Livre des Amusettes' by Toto, published in Paris by Charles Mendel in 1899.
+In 'Le Livre des Amusettes' by Toto, published in Paris by Charles Mendel in 1899.

 A picture of Betsy Ross cutting out a five-pointed star for George Washington (seated left) and others was painted by Jean Leon Gerome Ferris (1863 1930) as part of his patriotic 'Pageant of a Nation' series.
 I do not know the date this particular picture was painted.
 It is, however, clear from the detail that the artist did not know how this feat could be achieved with just a single cut.